wildec2/javascript-cypress-framework/README.md

 ```
 "cy:run:mobile": "cypress run --config viewportWidth=375,viewportHeight=667"
 ```
-This option won't work well for apps that are rendered server side.
-Look into alternatives like using chrome device mode and setting the the user agent.
+This option won't work well for apps that are rendered server side based on the client user agent.
+That's why we set 'userAgent=iPhone'.
+This also means we need to separate our desktop and mobile tests and run them separately.

 ## Test Retries
 1. We can set failing tests to fun again any number of time in both run and open mode by adding the following to the cypress.json configuration file.